kubernetes/enhancements/keps/sig-windows/2802-identify-windows-pods-apiserver-admission/README.md

 Identifying the OS of the pods during the API Server admission time is crucial to apply appropriate security constraints to the pod.
-Without proper identification, some admission plugins may apply unnecessary security constraints to the pods or in the worst case, don't apply security constraints at all.
+Without proper identification, some admission plugins may apply unnecessary security constraints to the pods(which may prevent them from running properly) or in the worst case, don't apply security constraints at all.